jellyfin-archive/jellyfin-blog/content/posts/client-mpv.md

 Casting media is easy.

-Open the menu in the Jellyfin web or mobile clients and select Jellyfin MPV Shim.
+Open the Play On menu in the Jellyfin web or mobile clients and select Jellyfin MPV Shim.

 Then play media normally.